Get Started

-This is a concrete look at how SQL injection actually works in a WordPress context: not a warning, not a story, but a mechanical walkthrough of the attack.
+This post gives a concrete look at how SQL injection works in a WordPress context.
+It is not a warning or a story.
+It is a mechanical walkthrough of the attack.
 Understanding it at this level changes how you think about plugin updates and database access patterns.

 A web application takes input from a user (a search term, a username, a product ID) and uses that input to query a database.
-SQL injection happens when the application doesn’t properly separate the input from the query itself, allowing the input to be interpreted as SQL code rather than data.
+SQL injection happens when the application does not properly separate the input from the query itself.
+The input gets interpreted as SQL code rather than data.

-That’s the precise definition.
-The implication is significant: when input becomes code, the attacker is no longer constrained to what the application was designed to retrieve.
+That is the precise definition.
+The implication is significant: when input becomes code, the attacker is no longer constrained to what the application could retrieve.
 They can query any table, bypass authentication, read credentials, or in some configurations, execute operating system commands.

 WordPress uses the $wpdb global object for database access.
 Developers can use it to write custom queries.
-Here’s a simplified example of the kind of code that appears in vulnerable plugins:
+Here is a simplified example of the kind of code that appears in vulnerable plugins:

 $search = $_GET['s'];